ReaperOAK/KCAdashboard/README.md

 ### Quiz & Analytics
 - Create, manage, and take quizzes with leaderboards and result exports
+- Teachers can now view the leaderboard for any quiz from the Quiz Management page.
+Click the leaderboard icon next to a quiz to see detailed rankings for that quiz.
 - Export and view analytics for attendance, performance, quizzes, and more

 ### Notifications & Resources